German Colony, Jerusalem: Templer settlement

 The British Mandatory government deported the German Templers during World War II.
 As some of them sympathized with the German Nazi regime, they were considered enemy citizens.
 Some of them resettled in Australia.

 Christian Arab settlement

-As the neighborhood expanded south along the valley, many of the lots were purchased by well-to-do Christian Arab families attracted by its location between the road to Bethlehem and the developing neighborhoods of Katamon, Talbiya, and Baka, which were populated by some of Jerusalem's wealthiest Arabs.
+As the neighborhood expanded south along the valley, many of the lots were purchased by well-to-do Christian Arab families who were attracted by its location between the road to Bethlehem and the developing neighborhoods of Katamon, Talbiya, and Baka.
+These neighborhoods were populated by some of Jerusalem's wealthiest Arabs.

 One of the most famous Christian families in Hebron (Khalil) is Abu Gharbieh, which helped to improve the foundations of the city.

 State of Israel

 The Arab residents of Katamon fled in 1948, in the wake of fierce battles for control of the area during the Arab–Israeli War.
 The abandoned homes in the German Colony and other parts of Katamon were used to house new immigrants.
 Since the end of the 20th century, the neighborhood has undergone a process of gentrification.
 Efforts are being made to restore old landmark buildings and incorporate some of their architectural features, such as arched windows and tiled roofs, in new construction.
 Numerous cafes, bars, restaurants, and boutiques have opened in the neighborhood, and many affluent families have moved there, pushing up the price of real estate.
 The German Colony has a large English-speaking population, with the English speaking community comprising both families and singles, permanent immigrants and visitors.
 The neighborhood was home to the Smadar Theater, once a gathering place for the artisterati.

 During the Second Intifada, in September 2003, a Palestinian suicide bomber blew himself up outside Café Hillel on Emek Refaim Street, killing seven people.
 In February 2004, another suicide bombing took place on bus #14a as it was leaving the neighborhood northwards.
 Eight were killed.
 A small stone monument was erected on top of the fence of the old train station, facing the location of the attack.
 It is visible from the main northern entrance to the German Colony, across from Liberty Bell Park.